YouNow/younow.github.io/policy/en/trust.md

 _Parents' Guide_

 Are you a parent of a user on YouNow?
-Feel free to visit our [Parents' Guide] (/policy/en/parents) to learn important information about YouNow and general social media safety.
+Feel free to visit our [Parents' Guide](/policy/en/parents) to learn important information about YouNow and general social media safety.

 ## Underage Users